-Uphold official secret act, Army Chief charges officers
+Uphold official secret act, army chief charges officers

-The Chief of Army Staff Lieutenant General Farouk Yahaya has called on clerical staff of the Nigerian Army to uphold the official secret act which provide the guidelines and regulates their professional conduct.
+Chief of Army Staff, Lt General Farouk Yahaya, has called on clerical staff of the Nigerian Army to uphold the official secret act which guides and regulates their professional conduct.

-The Army Chief spoke at the year 2021 Nigerian Army Chief Clerks’ Convention held at Abalti Barracks in Lagos warning that clerical staff of the force must discharge their duties professionally and desist from act which contravenes the official secret act that they swore to uphold.
+The army chief, who spoke during the 2021 Nigerian Army Chief Clerks’ Convention at Abalti Barracks in Lagos, warned that clerical staff of the force must discharge their duties professionally and desist from act which contravenes the official secret act that they swore to uphold.

 He said: “It is also expected that your action will portray you as role models to your subordinate clerks in the branches, wings, cells or orderly room of your various formation units or establishments.”

-General Yahaya who was represented at the occasion by the Commandant Nigerian Army College of Logistics, Major General Martins Enendu said the Chief Clerks of the Nigerian army must endeavor to seize every opportunity to develop and acquire skills so as to be prepared to surmount challenges which was associated with the mordernization and technological advancement of our societies, especially as it affects the discharge of their duties as chief clerks.
+Yahaya, who was represented on the occasion by the Commandant, Nigerian Army College of Logistics, Major General Martins Enendu, said the chief clerks of the Nigerian Army must endeavour to use every opportunity to develop and acquire skills so as to be prepared to surmount challenges which was associated with the modernisation and technological advancement of the society, especially as it affects the discharge of their duties as chief clerks.

 He said: “You must keep abreast and key into the ongoing process of using modern smart technology and strive to acquire all clerical skills, it provides.